bschaatsbergen/copygen/README.md

 # copygen

 > [!WARNING]
-> This is a work in progress and not yet ready for use yet.
+> This is under development and not ready for use yet.

 Copygen is a tool that automates adding license headers to source files.